transferwise/icons/README.md

 ### Necessary CSS

-Also, import CSS bundle which improves `svg` elements alignment and brings a11y CSS classes:
+To display the icons properly, you need to import CSS styles in your app.
+This file only makes sure that `SVG`s are rendered as block elements and handles **a11y** features.```

 ```css
 @import "~@transferwise/icons/lib/styles/main.min.css";